Frequently Asked Questions About Social Security Disability Claims

 Yes.
 While both programs evaluate whether you are disabled the same way, these programs provide different benefits and also consider financial eligibility differently.
 You should apply for both programs if you are disabled.

 How Much Does It Cost To Hire An Attorney?

-Social Security law provides that attorneys are paid 25 percent of all past due benefits (that is benefits from the commencement of the disability until the favorable outcome), subject to a maximum fee of $6,000.
-Attorney fees have to be approved by the Social Security Administration, typically a Social Security judge.
+Social Security law provides that attorneys are paid 25 percent of all past due benefits (that is benefits from the commencement of the disability until the favorable outcome), subject to a maximum fee of $6,000.00.
+Attorney fees have to be approved by the Social Security Administration (usually a Social Security judge).
 Therefore, attorneys are not paid unless they have a successful outcome for their clients and until a judge approves the fee.

 When Should You Contact An Attorney?

-Generally, people do not need an attorney until they have been denied on their initial application or on a reconsideration application.
+Social Security claimants do not always need an attorney and may not require one until they have been denied on their initial application or on a reconsideration application.
 However, you should feel free to call our firm at any phase of the process.
-We will be happy to answer any of your questions.
-Discussing your situation with our firm will allow us to better advise you as to whether you need an attorney.

-Contact Our Knowledgeable Team For More SSD Information
+Contact Our Knowledgeable Team For More Social Security Information

-Call 218-461-1309 to schedule a free initial consultation with our skilled attorneys.
-With over 40 years of skilled personal injury, workers’ compensation and SSD experience, we know how to represent your best interests.
+Call 218-723-1990 to schedule a free initial consultation with our skilled attorneys.
+With over 45 years of skilled personal injury, workers’ compensation and Social Security disability experience, we know how to represent your best interests.
 You may also contact us online.